safe-global/safe-docs/safe-core-sdk/auth-kit/reference/AuthKitBasePack.md

 **Params**
 - `chainId`: Indicate the chain ID.
-- `txServiceUrl`(optional): The Safe Transaction Service url to retrieve the Safes associated with the owner (signer).
+- `txServiceUrl`(optional): The Safe Transaction Service URL to retrieve the Safes associated with the owner (signer).

 **Returns**
 - `safes[]`: The list of Safes associated with the owner (signer).